Will Saletan’s incorrect conclusions on ACTN3 and race

 Now Saletan may be right (he very likely is) that there are other undiscovered genetic variants that collectively explain variation in sprintng ability.
 And once we know all of these factors we’ll probably be able to do a better job of identifying great sprinters than we would by just picking random West Africans.
 But as things stand race is a better predicter, Saletan is simply wrong when he says, “No matter how inaccurate genes are as a predictor of this or that ability, they’re more accurate than predictions based on race.”

 This entry was posted in genetics.
 Bookmark the permalink.
-Post a comment or leave a trackback: Trackback URL.
+Both comments and trackbacks are currently closed.

 2 Comments